I112233/forum_app/README.md

 ## Installation/Dependencies

-to make this app work you need a few dependencies!
+to make this app work you need a few dependencies.

 **\*\*\*** api folder **\*\*\***

-1. navigate to the api folder with "cd api" command!
+1. navigate to the api folder with "cd api" command.
 2. create ".env" file to and add the environment variables;

    DB_USER=your-name